-1. to work with the school's numeracy co-ordinator to identify those students who require intensive numeracy support;
+1. To work with the school's numeracy co-ordinator to identify those students who require intensive numeracy support;

-2. to liaise with the parents of such students,

-keeping them informed of provision and progress;
+2. To liaise with the parents of such students, keeping them informed of provision and progress;

-3. to liaise with students' subject teachers to

-identify specific needs;

-4. to develop appropriate schemes of work and tracking procedures;

-5. to produce and disseminate at key assessment points an analysis of student progress in numeracy;

-6. to monitor and evaluate the success of the Programme.
+- 3. To liaise with students' subject teachers to identify specific needs; - 4.
+To deliver numeracy interventions to small groups of pupils using the BKSB suite - 5.
+To monitor and evaluate the success of the Intervention Programme.

-Subject Leaders/Numeracy Leaders
+Subject Leaders

-1. to incorporate into their schemes of work the numeracy objectives for their subject area from the KS3 NLNF;
+1. To incorporate into their schemes of work the numeracy objectives for their subject area from the KS3 LNF;

-2. to establish the requirements that the students will need to be familiar with, in order to succeed;
+2. To establish the requirements that the students will need to be familiar with, in order to succeed;

-3. to identify opportunities to meet numeracy targets established from KS3 National Numeracy Test Results in their subject area/schemes of work;
+3. To identify opportunities to meet numeracy targets established from KS3 National Numeracy Test Results in their subject area/schemes of work;

-4. to ensure that numeracy objectives are recorded in the department through regular pupil work scrutinies;
+4. To ensure that numeracy objectives are recorded in the department through regular pupil work scrutinies;

-5. to analyse and monitor the levels of attainment/progress within their subject area at key tracking points, with a particular focus on boys' numeracy in relation to that of girls';
+5. To analyse and monitor the levels of attainment/progress within their subject area at key tracking points, with a particular focus on boys' numeracy in relation to that of girls';

-6. to ensure that opportunities for learning through numerical reasoning (in addition to procedural) are identified;
+6. To ensure that opportunities for learning through numerical reasoning (in addition to procedural) are identified;

-7. to ensure that ICT is being used as a means of improving standards of numeracy;
+7. To ensure that ICT is being used as a means of improving standards of numeracy;

-8. to oversee the setting-up and maintenance of numeracy displays in departmental classrooms.
+8. To oversee the setting-up and maintenance of numeracy displays in departmental classrooms.